ridsuteri/ridsuteri/README.md

 I'm a computer science student who is passionate about learning new stuff, writing code and solving problems.

 - 🔭 I’m an IT student at Guru Gobind Singh Indraprastha Unversity.
-- 📚 I’m currently learning  backend web development using NodeJS, ExpressJS and MongoDB.
+- 📚 I’m currently learning React.js
 - 👯 I’m looking for a Web development internship.

 <h3> 🛠 &nbsp;Tech Stack</h3>